 Applicants are responsible for understanding the contents of the entire manual.
-In this section, DCA has summarized important changes for FY 2020.
-Other more minor changes for FY 2020 may not be highlighted here.
+In this section, DCA has summarized important changes for FY 2022.
+Other more minor changes for FY 2022 may not be highlighted here.
 Also, read the forms and the instructions for the forms in their entirety.
 Additional important information may be included in these as well.

 Deadlines: Please note that many of the deadlines for the Annual Competition have been revised.
 See the sections in this manual regarding deadlines at page 13.
-Submission of all documentation referenced in the Deadline Section must be postmarked by the U.S. Postal Service or received by DCA on the date specified.
+Submission of all documentation referenced in the Deadline Section must be received by DCA on the date specified.

-Annual Competition applications are required to be complete at the time of submission on April 1, 2020 except that additional documentation may be submitted for bonus points or leverage until July 1, 2020.
+Annual Competition applications are required to be complete at the time of submission by 11:59 p.m. on June 3, 2022 except that additional documentation may be submitted for bonus points or leverage until 11:59 p.m. on July 1, 2022.
+Leverage and bonus point documentation must be received via email to cdbq.biz@dca.qa.gov by the specific deadline.
 Those local government applicants that are not in compliance with deadline requirements will not be reviewed and will not be eligible to receive funding.
-DCA will perform a completeness check of all applications submitted and require the applicant to submit any missing or incomplete forms or certifications within five business days of notification by DCA.
-No additional documentation may be submitted that could potentially alter scores including, but not limited to, photographs, maps, narrative, letters, tests, etc. Applicants must be in compliance with QLG/Comprehensive Planning requirements, the Local Government Finance Report requirements, the Government Management Indicators Survey requirements, and the Local Government Audit Act as of April 1, 2020 and will be reconfirmed on July 1, 2020.
-Any applicants not in compliance with the Service Delivery Act by April 1, 2020, will have up to 60 calendar days after notification by DCA to cure any deficiencies.
+DCA will perform a completeness check of all applications submitted and require the applicant to submit any missing or incomplete forms or certifications within five (5) business days of notification by DCA.
+No additional documentation may be submitted that could potentially alter scores including, but not limited to, photographs, maps, narrative, letters, tests, etc. Applicants must be in compliance with QLG/Comprehensive Planning requirements, the Local Government Finance Report requirements, the Government Management Indicators Survey requirements, and the Local Government Audit Act as of June 3, 2022.
+Any applicants not in compliance with the Service Delivery Act by June 3, 2022, will have up to 60 calendar days after notification by DCA to cure any deficiencies.

-Threshold Requirements: For the 2020 Annual Competition, threshold requirements include the following standards: 1) submission of a complete application; 2) compliance with all deadline requirements as noted in this manual; 3) meeting all requirements as specified by DCA for curing any application deficiencies; 4) completion of all professional procurement requirements; and 5) completion of the Tribal Consultation portion of the Environmental Review not later than April 1, 2020.
+Threshold Requirements: For the 2022 Annual Competition, threshold requirements include the following standards: 1) submission of a complete application; 2) compliance with all deadline requirements as noted in this manual; 3) meeting all requirements as specified by DCA for curing any application deficiencies; 4) completion of all professional procurement requirements; and 5) completion of the Tribal Consultation portion of the Environmental Review not later than June 3,2022.